This post contains affiliate links.

 Two Savory Things

 Go with two savory goodies like marinated olives, salted nuts, or even vegan pepperoni.
-This is my favorite part of the boards because it’s a small step that adds so much variation and flavor!
+This is my favorite part of the board because it’s a small step that adds so much variation and flavor!

 One Fruit Compote